vuldin/redpanda-tf-asg/README.md

 terraform apply
 ```

-The above command takes around 1 minutes to complete, and DNS names should resolve in ~30 seconds.
+Given the default values, the above command spins up a 3-node cluster with nodes making use of EBS volumes, Elastic IPs, and DNS via Route53.
+It takes roughly 3 minutes to get to a fully functional cluster.

 ## Clean up